-Partners in RESEARCH INFRASTRUCTURE
+Libraries as Partners in RESEARCH INFRASTRUCTURE

-Research libraries are well placed to bring down barriers between disciplines by supporting the development of appropriate infrastructure.
+Research libraries can bring down barriers between disciplines by supporting the development of appropriate infrastructure.
 This Strategic Direction will help develop infrastructure that is interoperable and scalable, supports sustainable knowledge and is seamlessly linked with services at an institutional level.